Pixplicity/beginners-workshop/lesson1/README.md

 </shape>
 ```

 > Creating [shape drawables](http://developer.android.com/guide/topics/resources/drawable-resource.html#Shape) (as they are called) in XML is a very powerful tool in Android.
-[This on-line tool](http://angrytools.com/gradient/) can create gradient XML files for you.
-Simply click the **Android** tab at the bottom to get the generated XML.
+[This online tool](http://angrytools.com/gradient/) can create gradient XML files for you.
+Simply click the “Android” tab at the bottom to get the generated XML.

 ##Conclusion
 This simple hello world app is only scratching the surface of what Android can do, but it gives you great insight in how Android Studio works.
-On to [lesson 2](../section2/README.md) where you will learn more about Activities and the Activity Life Cycle, more Views and how to interact with these Views in your code.
+On to [lesson 2](../section2/README.md) where you will learn more about **Activities** and **the Activity Life Cycle**, more Views and how to **interact with Views** in your code.